ZaneNi/FastFlowLM/docs/benchmarks/llama3_results.md

 ## ⚡ Performance and Efficiency Benchmarks

 <!-- This section reports the performance and power usage of LLaMA 3.x on NPU (FastFlowLM, or FLM), NPU (Ryzen™ AI Software, or RAI), iGPU (LM Studio), and CPU (Ollama). -->
-This section reports the performance and power usage of Qwen 3 on NPU (FastFlowLM, or FLM).
+This section reports the performance of LLaMA 3.x on NPU with FastFlowLM (FLM).

 > **Note:**
 - Results are based on FastFlowLM v0.9.8.